dyninc/dyn-python/docs/tm/reports.rst

 TM Reports
 ==========
-The :mod:`reports` module contains interfaces for all of the various Report collection calls offered by the dyn.tm REST API
+The :mod:`~dyn.tm.reports` module contains interfaces for all of the various Report collection calls offered by the dyn.tm REST API

 List Functions